karpathy/karpathy.github.io/_posts/2019-12-18-Basics of Machine Learning.md

 It was about two years ago.

-My junior year (and afterwards senior year) Computer Science teacher and my lifelong mentor used the term 'Machine Learning'.
+My junior year (and afterwards senior year) Computer Science teacher and my lifelong mentor used the term 'Machine Learning' while explaining something to the senior kids.
 I had no idea what it meant at that point of time.
 My first impression of it was that it had something to do with how machines learned (wow, I know right!) and hardware....stuff?
 But what I did not know was just how much my world was going to change because of it.

-I did nothing at that time but when I heard that my friend from senior year went to [MIT's Beaver Works program](https://beaverworks.ll.mit.edu/CMS/bw/bwsi), I looked it up a bit.
-After all, who did not want a chance to attend the one of the most elite summer programs for computer science and **Machine Learning**.
+I did not do anything at that time to learn about it but when I heard that my friend from senior year went to [MIT's Beaver Works program](https://beaverworks.ll.mit.edu/CMS/bw/bwsi), I looked it up a bit.
+After all, who did not want a chance to attend MIT for one of the most elite summer programs for computer science and **Machine Learning**.
 There it came again.
-I conferred with my teacher and when asked whether I will be able to do it, she replied with a smile-
+I conferred with my teacher and asked whether I will be able to do it, to which she replied with a smile-

 > Yes, but you will lose sleep.

 We laughed and I signed up for the Beaver Works online edx course.
 There were four modules as per I remember.
-First three were for python which were relatively easy (and the requirement for applying to the summer program).
+First three were for python and numpy which were relatively easy (the requirements for applying to the summer program).
 I finished them and completed the programming assignments.
 But I was not able to attend the summer course because I was not a US Citizen or permanent resident.
 Sad story that destroyed my dreams aside, I am happy I was introduced to my true calling.

 The online course gave us a few links to get started on Machine Learning ourselves.
 I looked around and stumbled upon [Michael Nielsen's tutorial](http://neuralnetworksanddeeplearning.com/index.html) but it might as well had been ancient greek for me.